 Now, when Jason logs in to the Rare Karma Facebook Business Manager, he can go to Ads Manager, select the Megalytic Advertising account, and create a new campaign to run one or more ads using the Megalytic Instagram account.

 How Your Agency Can Boost Your Instagram Posts

-To boost your Instagram posts, your agency needs to grant at least one of their employees access to the Facebook Page that is linked with the Instagram account.
+To boost your Instagram posts, your agency needs to grant at least one of its employees access to the Facebook Page that is linked with the Instagram account.
 To do that, the agency would open Business Settings > Accounts > Pages and select your Facebook Page.
 Then, they would click Add People and select one of their users.
-Here, you can see that Rare Karma has granted Jason the “Page editor” role.
-Note that “Page advertiser” privileges are sufficient.
+Here, you can see that Rare Karma has granted Jason the "Page editor" role.
+Note that "Page advertiser" privileges are sufficient.